Polzeath: History

-In 1911 a Methodist chapel was built on the road towards Trebetherick at Chapel Corner.
-The original building was demolished in 1932 when the village street was widened and a new chapel was opened on 15 April 1933.
-Since 2006 the chapel has been called the Tubestation and is an active church with services every Sunday.
+In 1911, a Methodist chapel was built on the road towards Trebetherick at Chapel Corner.
+The original building was demolished in 1932, when the village street was widened and a new chapel was opened on 15 April 1933.
+Since 2006, the chapel has been called the Tubestation, and is an active church with services every Sunday.
 The rest of the week it is a surfers cafe.

-Until 1934 the main street through the village crossed the stream by means of a ford and a footbridge was provided for pedestrians although this was sometimes washed away by winter storms.
-For vehicles the road surface stopped short of the ford and cars splashed through the water on a sandy area occasionally causing vehicles to become stuck in the sand.
-In 1934 the current road bridge was built with a low wall separating the road from the sandy beach.
+Until 1934, the main street through the village crossed the stream by means of a ford and a footbridge was provided for pedestrians, although this was sometimes washed away by winter storms.
+For vehicles, the road surface stopped short of the ford, and cars splashed through the water on a sandy area, occasionally causing vehicles to become stuck in the sand.
+In 1934, the current road bridge was built, with a low wall separating the road from the sandy beach.

-During World War II the beach would, alongside other beaches in Cornwall, have barbed wire on it in preparation for a German naval invasion.
+During World War II, the beach would, alongside other beaches in Cornwall, have barbed wire on it in preparation for a German naval invasion.

-The winter storms of 2014 changed the topography of the beach creating a sand bar up to 1m high located at approximately the high tide mark, a feature that was not previously recorded.
-This was gradually washed away so that by 2019 the beach had returned to the even slope visible in pictures up to 2014.
+The winter storms of 2014 changed the topography of the beach, creating a sand bar up to 1m high, located at approximately the high tide mark, a feature that was not previously recorded.
+This was gradually washed away, so that by 2019, the beach had returned to the even slope visible in pictures up to 2014.

 Economy

 Tourism developed in the 19th and 20th centuries to be the most significant part of the local economy.
-UK Prime minister David Cameron and his wife holidayed there from 2010 to 2015.
+UK prime minister David Cameron and his wife holidayed there between 2010 and 2015.

+The beach is a favourite destination for wealthy teenagers from independent schools who often engage in anti-social behaviour.
+In July 2022, police imposed a two-day 10pm curfew after drunken late-night beach parties of around 200 teenagers consistently got out of hand.
+Residents found broken prosecco bottles littering the beach, bonfires on the beach that were made from benches, fences and shed doors stolen from local houses and emergency life-saving equipment was vandalised.
+Local resident Andy Stewart, a former police officer, said the teenagers were often children of million-pound second home owners in the nearby village of Rock.
+He said, "They don't realise there is excessive drinking, cocaine, nitrous oxide, underage sex and big fires."
+Stewart has refused to identify the schools where many of the teenagers study, though he has been in contact with their senior staff.
+In 2023 a CCTV camera system was installed to watch the beach, along with rechargeable floodlights.

-Bathing water quality is measured at Polzeath by the Environment Agency with measurements being taken between May and September each year.
-The quality was rated as "excellent" in 2020 based on measurements taken between 2016 and 2019.
+Bathing water quality is measured at Polzeath by the Environment Agency, with measurements being taken between May and September each year.
+The quality was rated as "excellent" in 2020, based on measurements taken between 2016 and 2019.